 As of 12/31/2020 – $93,000

 As of 6/30/2021 – $578,780

 As of 12/31/2021 – $206,000

-As of December 31, 2021, the total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act stands at 454 and will continue until the funds are spent or September 30, 2022, whichever comes first.
+As of June 30, 2022, the total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act was 452.
+All of the funds are disbursed to students as of June 30, 2022.

-The estimated total number of students eligible to participate in Title IV programs at Corban University is 1,348.
+The estimated total number of students eligible to participate in Title IV programs at Corban University was 1,348.

 In order to distribute the funds to students with the most financial need, eligible students qualify to receive a federal emergency grant by submitting a valid online application and demonstrating federal Title IV eligibility by submitting a valid Free Application for Federal Student Aid (FAFSA).
 Students are asked to describe their circumstances and how their enrollment at Corban has been affected during the pandemic and make a request for assistance.
-A small committee reviews the applications and makes an allocation in a case-by-case situation with a maximum award of $6,195 as recommended by the Department of Education.
+A small committee reviews the applications and makes an allocation in case-by-case as recommended by the Department of Education.

 Students received an email notification on May 22, 2020, that the application was available.
-Any additional updates to this process will be communicated to students via email in addition to being posted here.
+Any additional updates to this process will be was communicated to students via email and posted on this website.